spree-contrib/spree_social_products/README.md

 You may refer to https://developers.facebook.com/docs/reference/plugins/like/ to preview the looks of different settings.

-Copyright (c) 2012-2013 John Dyer, released under the New BSD License
+Copyright (c) 2012-2014 John Dyer, and contributors, released under the New BSD License